microsoft/api-guidelines/Guidelines.md

 in such a way that requests get changed or even manipulated.
 Custom headers are a common case to get filtered even though they are not meant to be.

-Avoiding custom headers for basic operations is a easy way to prevent getting into this situation in the first place.
+Avoiding custom headers for basic operations is an easy way to prevent getting into this situation in the first place.
 This should always be considered in the designing process.

 ### 7.8.
 Specifying headers as query parameters